WaqarAnwar/Resume_Flow_AI/README.md

 ## Demo Link:
 https://www.linkedin.com/feed/update/urn:li:activity:7296840695271571456/

-## Limitations:
+## Considerations:

-1. It may take 1 to 2 minutes to respond, depends upon the number of resumes being input.
+It may take 1 to 2 minutes to respond, depends upon the number of resumes being input.

 ## Setup